waynevanson/fp-ts-iterable/readme.md

 # fp-ts-iterable

-fp-ts bindings for `Iterable` types.
+fp-ts bindings for `Iterable` types, allowing for programming lazy and infinite lists.

+This could (soon) be used as a drop in replacement for the module `fp-ts/ReadonlyArray`

 ## Installation